NoEndsNoGains/End-Of-Conflict/Front-Matters.md

 But the path to freedom has its own monsters.

-I'm not thinking Putin.
 I'm not thinking Hitler.
-I'm not thinking Stalin.
+Stalin.
+Mao.
+Putin.
+Nor, I think, Netanyahu.

 I'm thinking about the real monsters.
 The most dangerous of them all.